fusion-jena/semantic-assistants-2.0/README.md

 As a second microservice, a Python based application offers access to language models:

-* Huggingface Bert-base-NER (ToDo: Link oder citation!!!) extracting people, locations and organizations
+* Huggingface Bert-base-NER extracting people, locations and organizations
 * [SciSpacy with the BioNLP model](https://github.com/allenai/scispacy) recognizing for instance cancer, cells and anatomical structures.

 ## Prerequisites